haraldrudell/Linux-WPA3-Personal/README.md

 If /etc/NetworkManager/conf.d does not eixst, move on

-in this case, add to the line that already exists
+If the grep comman d above produces output, add to the line that already exists

 otherwise create a file with extension .conf like:
 <pre>